API Documentation v0.0.1

 **************************************************************************************/

-The Sketch summary comments should be on top of the file, right after the Header and looks like this:
+The sketch summary comment block goes at the top of the file, right after the standard header.

 /**